- Ander Al-Shami

 Andrew Reinhardt

 Mr. Reinhardt received his license to practice law in the Commonwealth of Kentucky in 2015 and became an Assistant Commonwealth’s Attorney in October of 2018.
 He received his Bachelor of Science Degree in Biology from the University of Kentucky in 2011 and his Juris Doctor Degree from the University of Kentucky’s College of Law in May 2015.
 After law school, he went to work as a prosecutor in Lexington, Kentucky as an Assistant Fayette County Attorney in the general criminal prosecution division.
 In March of 2018 he moved to Louisville and worked as an Assistant Jefferson County Attorney in the domestic violence / sexual assault unit.
-Mr. Reinhardt is currently a professional member of the Kentucky Bar Association and is currently assigned to the Special Victims Unit.
+Mr. Reinhardt is currently a professional member of the Kentucky Bar Association and is currently deputy divion cheif to the Special Victims Unit.

 Jackson Rice